-The Internal Auditor is independent and reports directly to the Company's Audit Committee.
+The Internal Auditor is independent on both personal and operational basis, and reports directly to the Company's Audit Committee.

 The responsibilities of internal control include the following:

 The monitoring of the implementation and the continuous observance of the Internal Rules of Operation and the company's articles of association as well as the general legislation concerning the Company and especially the legislation of the Societes Anonymes as well as the stock market legislation.